tuhinsharma121/nginx-gunicorn-fastapi/README.md

 This is a standard skeleton of a python ML project that I have built.

-- web server/load balancer : nginx
+- web server/load balancer : nginx/traefik
 - application server : gunicorn
 - application server worker : uvicorn
 - rest api layer : fastapi